What is Shiplap Siding?

 But this still does not make shiplap as expensive as other sidings.
 The cheapest siding after shiplap is wood clapboard siding, ranging between $1.50 and $2.00.
 Copper siding is the costliest, ranging between $7.00 and $9.00 per board foot.
 These costs do not include other necessary additional requirements.

-Shiplap is versatile and can be used for both exterior and interior paneling purposes.
+Shiplap is versatile and can be used for both exterior and interior panelling purposes.
 It is made using sheets of wood that have been tightened together with tight joints.
 The woods overlap on each other and are layered up to a thickness of between ¾ to 1 inch and a width of 3 to 10 inches.

-Shiplap works best or rather is more durable in locations with cold weathers and most homeowners use shiplap for exterior building purposes.
+Shiplap works best or rather is more durable in locations with cold weather and most homeowners use shiplap for exterior building purposes.
 Also, because of its rough utilitarian appearance, it can be used as a siding product for sheds as well as barns.

 As mentioned above, someone not seasoned enough in this area can mistake shiplap for tongue and groove, and it is only the price that will put you off to look deeper.
 Because of this immense and frequent confusion, let us have a small comparison of the two.